cuncundev/move-on-api/README.md

     /*
         Properties: integer, enums, optional
-        Enums: Please refer to the enumerations sections of this documentation
+        Enums: Please refer to the enumerations sections of this documentation.
         Description: To omit this field, don't include this into the payload or provide zero, empty string, null, or any value other than specify in the enums will means not saving this field in our server.
     */
     "race": 1,